gopheracademy/gopheracademy-web/content/advent-2017/go-grpc-beyond-basics.md

 The API also has a concept called *interceptors* which basically makes it possible to add middleware functionality to both Unary (single request/response) and Streaming calls.

 Interceptors are very useful to wrap functionality around a RPC call.
-It helps to seperate things like logging/auth/monitoring/tracing from the logic of the RPC service and can help to create a uniform way for something like logging for each call in one place.
+It helps to separate things like logging/auth/monitoring/tracing from the logic of the RPC service and can help to create a uniform way (for example : logging) for each call in one place.

 Other functionality that the API offer are things like the handling of messages with a different codec than Protocol Buffers (i.e FlatBuffers), enabling compression of message, control maximum message sizes, add headers and trailers, enabling tracing and even creating load balancing functionality (*the Load Balancing API is still experimental*)